2026 FIFA World Cup qualification (CAF)

-The 2026 FIFA World Cup qualification (CAF) was the African section of the qualification tournament for the 2026 FIFA World Cup, to be held in the United States, Canada and Mexico.
+The 2026 FIFA World Cup qualification (CAF) was the African section of the qualification tournament for the 2026 FIFA World Cup, held in the United States, Canada and Mexico.
 A total of nine slots in the final tournament and one inter-confederation play-off slot were reserved for Confederation of African Football (CAF) teams.

 Format

-Due to nine CAF teams now directly qualifying instead of five, the CAF Executive Committee announced a new qualification format on 19 May 2023.
+Because nine CAF teams directly qualified instead of five, the CAF Executive Committee announced a new qualification format on 19 May 2023.
 Teams were drawn into nine groups of six teams.
 The winner of each group directly qualified to the World Cup, while the four best group runners-up participated in play-offs to determine which team would advance to the inter-confederation play-offs.